-So you’re involved with this amazing person.
+So you’re involved in a long distance relationship with this amazing person.

 He is everything you want in a love partner.
 She is so exciting, loving, and beautiful.

 When the two of you are together, it’s magical.
 You want to spend every moment together learning more about each other and deepening your intimacy.

 But there’s just one problem . . .